ECBSJ/my-runes-app/README.md

 Here are some suggestions you can further implement to this application.
 Just fork the code and start building!

 - Add connect compatibility with other Bitcoin wallets
+- Implement incrementation of `offset` query parameter if `results` returned from API endpoints are greater than 60.
 - Implement new cards or route segments for viewing data from other Runes API endpoints such as:
   - Get rune holders `/runes/v1/etchings/{etching}/holders`
   - Get all activity for a rune `/runes/v1/etchings/{etching}/activity`